Shifrin/yii-noty/README.md

 Yii widget for Noty jQuery notification plugin

 ## Installation:
-Download the zip file and unzip it in your project extension folder `webroot/protected/extensions/`
+Download the zip file and unzip it in your project extension folder `webroot/protected/extensions/` and rename `yii-noty-master` to `yii-noty`

 ## Usage Details:
 Add the widget in your main layout file like below,